updated on:

 Overview

-- Key services: UX/UI design, UX research, product redesign, product from scratch
+• Key services: UX/UI design, UX research, UX audit (part of subscription), product redesign, product from scratch

-- Industry focus: SaaS, geoservice, AI, sales, healthcare, data, fintech, marketing, developer-first products
+• Industry focus: Design services for SaaS across geoservice, AI, sales, healthcare, data, fintech, marketing, developer-first products

 Eleken’s monthly design subscription model allows SaaS teams to scale their product UX efforts without hiring full-time.
 Their designers join your team directly and iterate fast based on real feedback.